alexisorellana/alexisorellana.github.io/_pages/about.md

 My research interests are labor economics and the economics of education.

 I received my Ph.D. in Economics from the University of Rochester in 2021.
-Before starting my Ph.D., I worked as an economist at the Chilean Antitrust Agency and as a Lecturer at the University of Chile.
+Before starting doctoral studies, I worked as an economist at the Chilean Antitrust Agency and as a Lecturer at the University of Chile.

 Contact: <a href="mailto:boris.orellana@northwestern.edu">boris.orellana@northwestern.edu</a>